br3ndonland/R-guide/R-guide.md

     violated.
   - Curvilinearity in a plot of resids vs. preds can be addressed by fitting a polynomial regression function.
-  - **It is not appropriate to simply throw out influential data points unless they are due to measurement error or some other problem.**
   - Weighted least squares regression can be used to address serial correlation or influential observations.
 See [PATH 591 lecture 03](https://drive.google.com/file/d/1V4F1T1M3RrQu3CutBPPxVvKhRvA9ZUn5/view?usp=sharing) p.14.
 It allows influential observations to be re-weighted to minimize interference with the model.
-SAS provides a “reweight” statement for this purpose.
+SAS provides a ‘reweight’ statement for this purpose.
   - Link function violations: as with violations of other assumptions, transformation of the data set, addition of variables to the model,